Hywel ab Owain Gwynedd: Poetry

-They were cut down beside their foster-brother.

-Hywel was an accomplished poet and eight of his poems have been preserved.
+Hywel was an accomplished poet and eight of his poems have been preserved, and are printed in The Myvyrian Archaiology of Wales.
 The best known is probably Gorhoffedd Hywel ab Owain Gwynedd in which he praises his father's kingdom of Gwynedd, both its natural beauties and its beautiful women.
 Other poems include the earliest known love poetry in the Welsh language and may show a French influence.